In Kenosha and beyond, guns become more common on US streets

-1 of7 Protesters confront each other outside the Kenosha County Courthouse, Tuesday, Nov.
-16, 2021, in Kenosha, Wis., during the Kyle Rittenhouse murder trial.
+1 of7 A protester carrying a rifle leaves the the Kenosha County Courthouse after speaking with Kenosha County Sheriffs Department officers, Wednesday, Nov.
+17, 2021 in Kenosha, Wis., during the Kyle Rittenhouse murder trial.
 Rittenhouse is accused of killing two people and wounding a third during a protest over police brutality in Kenosha, last year.
 Paul Sancya/AP Show More Show Less

 2 of7 Kenosha County Sheriffs Department officers question a protester carrying a rifle outside the Kenosha County Courthouse, Wednesday, Nov.
 17, 2021 in Kenosha, Wis., during the Kyle Rittenhouse murder trial.
 Rittenhouse is accused of killing two people and wounding a third during a protest over police brutality in Kenosha, last year.
 Paul Sancya/AP Show More Show Less

-3 of7 A protester carrying a rifle leaves the the Kenosha County Courthouse after speaking with Kenosha County Sheriffs Department officers, Wednesday, Nov.
-17, 2021 in Kenosha, Wis., during the Kyle Rittenhouse murder trial.
-Rittenhouse is accused of killing two people and wounding a third during a protest over police brutality in Kenosha, last year.
+3 of7 Erick Jordan walks down a street with his rifle offering protection near a news conference Friday, Nov.
+19, 2021 in Kenosha, Wis.
+Kyle Rittenhouse was acquitted of all charges after pleading self-defense in the deadly Kenosha shootings that became a flashpoint in the nation's debate over guns, vigilantism and racial injustice.
 Paul Sancya/AP Show More Show Less

-4 of7 Protesters argue outside the Kenosha County Courthouse, Friday, Nov.
-19, 2021, in Kenosha, Wis.
-Kyle Rittenhouse was acquitted of all charges after pleading self-defense in the deadly Kenosha shootings that became a flashpoint in the nation's debate over guns, vigilantism and racial injustice.
+4 of7 Protesters confront each other outside the Kenosha County Courthouse, Tuesday, Nov.
+16, 2021, in Kenosha, Wis., during the Kyle Rittenhouse murder trial.
+Rittenhouse is accused of killing two people and wounding a third during a protest over police brutality in Kenosha, last year.
 Paul Sancya/AP Show More Show Less 5 of7

-6 of7 Erick Jordan walks down a street with his rifle offering protection near a news conference Friday, Nov.
-19, 2021 in Kenosha, Wis.
+6 of7 Protesters argue outside the Kenosha County Courthouse, Friday, Nov.
+19, 2021, in Kenosha, Wis.
 Kyle Rittenhouse was acquitted of all charges after pleading self-defense in the deadly Kenosha shootings that became a flashpoint in the nation's debate over guns, vigilantism and racial injustice.
 Paul Sancya/AP Show More Show Less

 7 of7